What is the best way to quit smoking?

 NRTs include nicotine gum, patches, nasal sprays and inhalers to help you with your nicotine cravings.
 They can be purchased at your local pharmacy or prescribed by your GP.

-E-cigarettes, also known as vaping, allows the smoker to breathe in nicotine in vapour rather than smoke.
+E-cigarettes, also known as vapes, allow the smoker to breathe in nicotine in vapour rather than smoke.
 It also helps quitters by allowing them to feel the familiar sensation and habit of hand-to-mouth smoking.
 While not totally risk-free, they are much better for you than a cigarette – the NHS claims they are up to 95% less harmful.

 Prescription drugs include Champix or Zyban.
-They can help reduce your cravings, and also reduce the effects of a cigarette if you have one.
-They need to be taken two weeks before quitting, and a further 10 weeks after.
+They can help reduce your cravings and also reduce the effects of a cigarette if you have one.
+They need to be taken two weeks before quitting and for a further 10 weeks after.

 Try Yoga